mrin17/Cthushi/README.md

 ###Things we have to do
 Programming
--Knife and Paddle animations and add to scene (keep arms extended for a time) -fix animators to be any state!!!
--time the (make sushi animation) to replace all ingredients with sushi
+-Knife and Paddle animations and add to scene (keep arms extended for a time) -time the (make sushi animation) and plate move to replace all ingredients with sushi

--Add modular sushi and add slicing
--Tweak code to work with modular sushi

 -actual levels and winning them
 -unlimited time mode